ietf-wg-cellar/ebml-specification/specification.markdown

 # EBML Element Types

 EBML Element are defined by an EBML Schema which MUST declare one of the follow EBML Element Types for each EBML Element.
-The EBML Element Type defines a concept for storing data that may be constrained by length, endianness, and purpose.
+An EBML Element Type defines a concept of storing data within an EBML Element that describes such characteristics as length, endianness, and definition.

 EBML Element Type | Signed Integer :-----------------|:--------------